pavel 1ar.ionov

 1. Viewport meta: add viewport-fit=cover - required for bottom bar transparency

-2. HTML background: set explicitly — Safari uses it as fallback
+2. HTML/body background: set an explicit sampled color - Safari uses it as fallback

 3. Fixed header: transparent background, no backdrop-filter on the fixed element itself.
 Glass effect on an absolute child